 We love a gift exchange!
+Again, something that could be organised in person or virtually.
 A virtual Christmas does not mean that Secret Santa is cancelled.
 In fact, many of us are ordering online anyway.. it would be easy to have a Secret Santa gift delivered directly you.
 I do encourage you though to shop independent – avoid the beast that is Amazon… and see what personalised gifts you can find on places like Etsy!

 Then once the Secret Santa is organsied, have yourselves a Secret Santa Zoom party and open the gifts together!

 What childhood magic isn’t complete without a Santa visit?
 But a new trend emerged during the pandemic last year… We saw some fab Doorstep Halloween visits online.. and similarly, many areas have a “doorstep Santa”.
 Google what is available or ask in local facebook groups.
 But be quick, before Santa sells out!!
 (Or alternatively, why not arrange a reciprocal visit with friends).

 A Christmas Classic that we love to do every year anyway!
 We know a local street that is super fun and full of decor.
 It is a great place to drive by nearer Christmas and they always collect money for charity too!

 As with our Halloween ideas, why not have a Christmas Lights Scavenger Hunt or Bingo?
 I have some great printables coming for you soon!